 What are your top tips for long haul flights?
 I frequently get asked this question by friends, relatives and readers.
 It’s time I answer it here.

-Flying is part of my job and it is not nearly as glamorous as many like to think.
-Though I occasionally manage flying business class, most of the time I am stuck in economy, praying silently that nobody sits next to me and that I get an entire row so that I can lay down and rest at least for a few hours.
+Flying is part of my job and it is not nearly as glamorous you may think.
+I occasionally manage flying business class, but most of the time I am stuck in economy, praying silently that nobody sits next to me so that I get an entire row and can lay down and rest at least for a few hours.
 But even if that’s not the case, I manage to make it to my final destination in decent shape.

 Don’t wait to buy your flight last minute